San Marco ai Monti: History

 Settled on a hill near the river Sabato, this little town is about 10 km away from Benevento.

 In sixteenth century San Marco was part of the papal territory of Benevento, and it continued to be until the creation of the province of Benevento, after the unification of Italy.
-During the centuries the belonging of San Marco to the Stato Pontificio was subject for many argues, resulting in many occupations done by Corte Napoletana, which was assuming San Marco ai Monti a part of the Montefusco territory.
+During these centuries San Marco was subject to the Stato Pontificio.

 There are also signs in some documents of about 1700 in which San Marco ai Monti is referred as an autonomous municipality, until 1865, year of the suppression of the autonomy and aggregation to the municipality of Sant'Angelo a Cupolo.
+It was important enough in 1702 that Cardinal Vincenzo Maria Orsini, later Pope Benedict XIII, paid a visit to the church for two days, and celebrated Sunday mass there.

 Cultural, artistic and environmental goods

 The territory of San Marco ai Monti is an environment protected by the Italian law.
 It is declared a territory of public interest because of its landscape.
 This includes the Belvedere of Sannio, a natural terrace which offers an incredible panoramic view of the territory of Sannio.
-It is an oasis dipped in a wonderful natural setting, one of the most beautiful places of the hills of Benevento.